Avanti!: Filming

-The film is set on the island of Ischia, where some of the exterior scenes were shot, including a brief scene outside the morgue (the interior of which, as with all the interior sets, was designed by Italian production designer Ferdinando Scarfiotti); at and around the port of Ischia, where Lemmon and Mills visit the island; and on a small rock jutting out of the water just off the shore of Ischia, where the nudity scenes were shot.
+The film is set on the island of Ischia, where some of the exterior scenes were shot, including a brief scene outside the morgue "church Santa Maria del Soccorso" in Forio (the interior of which, as with all the interior sets, was designed by Italian production designer Ferdinando Scarfiotti); at and around the port of Ischia, where Lemmon and Mills visit the island; and on a small rock jutting out of the water just off the shore of Ischia, where the nudity scenes were shot.
 However, most of the exteriors were filmed in Sorrento, including the exterior of Lemmon's hotel; on Capri, notably the hilltop heliport overlooking the Tyrrhenian Sea; and along the Amalfi Coast.
 Interiors were filmed on Scarfiotti's sets (including the interior lobby and hotel rooms) at Safa Palatino Studios in Rome following location shooting during the summer of 1972.
 Principal photography was completed on schedule and $100,000 under budget.
 Wilder reported that he was disappointed with the film.
-"Maybe we went overboard with some of the comic relief, because 'Avanti!' is not a comedy," he stated.
-"If this film had worked the way we wanted it to, it would have had more of the quality of 'The Apartment.'
+"Maybe we went overboard with some of the comic relief, because Avanti! is not a comedy," he stated.
+"If this film had worked the way we wanted it to, it would have had more of the quality of The Apartment.
 I always feel sorry for the disappointment of the actors, and all those dear technical people who do so much, when the picture doesn't make it the way they hoped.
-I went much farther with forbidden themes than I had with 'Kiss Me, Stupid,' but nobody cared.
+I went much farther with forbidden themes than I had with Kiss Me, Stupid, but nobody cared.
 Audiences thought it was too long and too bland.
 I guess they would have liked it better if it turned out the father was having the affair with one of the bellboys at the hotel."